xapian/xapian/xapian-applications/omega/docs/overview.rst

 omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, and AbiWord documents.
 It can also index a number of other formats using external programs.
-Filter programs are run with CPU and memory limits to prevent a runaway filter from blocking indexing of other files.
+Filter programs are run with CPU, time and memory limits to prevent a runaway filter from blocking indexing of other files.

 The following formats are supported as standard (you can tell omindex to use